SOCI/soci/docs/statements.md

 Above, table "t1" will be created with two columns ("i", "j") of type integer.

-It is also possible to build such a statement piece by piece:
+It is also possible to build similar statements piece by piece, which is useful if the table structure is computed dynamically:

    {
       soci::ddl_type ddl = sql.create_table("t2");